 Sweet caramel on the nose, with some Cognac and wood.
 The flavor has both sweetness and spice in equal measures, with a good measure of wood.
 A few drops of water really brings out the wood in this one, as well as some pine, mint and banana flavors.
 Very drinkable and pleasant and as others have said, a great value.
 I almost want to give it a B+ as a sheer simple delight, but I think on quality it really merits a B.

 n: rich buttery nose; butterbrickle, fried dill pickles, rye toast.
+Oak char and smoked corn chowder, but still sharp alcohol.
 This has a very enjoyable aroma full of what makes bourbon smell so appetizing.

-t: warm and spicy with a hearty charred oak kick that's not on the corn-sweet side, this is a little more sophisticated with a good amount of spice.
-Has a roasted peanut side to it that I like.
-The finish is burnt vanilla and more dry oak.
+t: warm and spicy with a hearty charred oak kick that's not on the corn-sweet side, this is a little more sophisticated with a good amount of spice, but does run hot.
+Has spearmint and a roasted peanut side to it that I like.
+The finish is burnt vanilla and more dry oak (almost turning bitter).
 Not as deep and complex as the nose, but has a nice flavor profile that doesn't disappoint.
-Wild Turkey did well with this and I like their current direction.
-[B+, 112.8% ABV reviewed]
+Wild Turkey did well with this and I like the high ABV with price.
+[B/B-]